TO GRADUATE WITH A MAJOR IN HISTORY, students must complete 33 credits (or 11 x 3-credit courses) of History classes.

-Perspectives in History is designed to teach the following skills: 1. how to analyze primary sources; 2. how to read secondary sources in a critical manner; 3. how to cite sources properly; 4. how to write to the expectations of the discipline of history; 5. how to construct an historical argument; 6. how to evaluate the integrity, reliability, and usefulness of disparate sources; and 7. how to conduct independent research.
+One of these courses must be the required core course for the major, Perspectives in History (50:509:299), which History majors should take as soon as they can.
+Perspectives will teach history majors the following skills: 1. how to analyze primary sources; 2. how to read secondary sources in a critical manner; 3. how to cite sources properly; 4. how to write to the expectations of the discipline of history; 5. how to construct an historical argument; 6. how to evaluate the integrity, reliability, and usefulness of disparate sources; and 7. how to conduct independent research.

 If students wish, they may take more than 33 credits of history.
-Of special interest, especially to those considering graduate school work, is the 400-level Advanced Seminars offered each semester.
-Students who would like to immerse themselves in reading and research should also consider finding a faculty member to supervise their work in the department’s honors course in history (509:495), to be taken in addition to the 33 credits demanded of the major.
+Students who would like to immerse themselves in reading and research should consider finding a faculty member to supervise their work in the department’s honors course in history (509:495), to be taken in addition to the 33 credits demanded of the major.

 Those students seeking certification in teaching should be aware that a requirement is to take a course from a selection dealing with human and intercultural relations.
 Several history courses may be counted for this purpose and for the history major.

 Courses may be counted toward both Major and General Requirements.
-However, no course may fulfill two categories of General Requirements.
-(If you use any course for both Major and General Requirements, be sure to count the credits only ONCE toward the degree total.)
+No course, however, may fulfill two categories of General Requirements.
+(If you use any course for both Major and General Requirements, be sure to count the credits only once toward the degree total.)

 History majors can download this worksheet to track their progress towards completing the requirements of the major.